-- Latin...
-Name: Ficus benghalensis
+- Botanical Name: Ficus benghalensis

-- Native to: India, Sri Lanka, Pakistan
+- Native Area: India, Sri Lanka, Pakistan

-- USDA Zones: 10-12
+- USDA Zones: 10 to 12

-The Chinese banyan is another species known as the strangling fig. This is commonly used as a street tree in tropical areas.
+The Chinese banyan is another species known as the strangling fig. This tree is commonly used as a street tree in tropical areas.
 As the Latin species name tells you, the fruits are small for figs.

-- Latin Name: Ficus microcarpa
+- Botanical Name: Ficus microcarpa

-- Native to: India and Malaysia
+- Native Area: India and Malaysia

-- USDA Zones: 9-11
+- USDA Zones: 9 to 11

-- Height: 50-60' tall
+- Height: 50 feet to 60 feet tall

 The fruits of this Ficus species grow in clusters on the trunk as well as on the branches.
 New leaves are reddish in color when they unfurl.